openstack/kuryr-kubernetes/doc/source/devref/network_policy.rst

 ~~~~~~~~~~~~~~~~~~

 This section describes some scenarios with a Network Policy being enforced,
-what Kuryr componenets gets triggered and what resources are created.
+what Kuryr components gets triggered and what resources are created.

 Deny all incoming traffic